Accessibility statement

 Contacting us by phone

-We recommend a text relay service for people who want to call us and are D/deaf, Deafblind, hearing impaired or have a speech impediment.
+We recommend a text relay service if you want to call us and are D/deaf, Deafblind, hard of hearing or have a speech impediment.

 NZ Relay service(external link)